rpturnbull/rpturnbull.github.io/_projects/Socksess.md

 **NOTE**: Not to be confused with the [Instagram account](https://www.instagram.com/socksess/?hl=en) which highlights a selection of nice socks.
 {:.message}

-Diabetic patients can be at higher risk of developing pressure ulcers due to neuropathy (nerve damage).
+## But how do diabetic foot ulcers form?

+Diabetic patients can be at higher risk of developing pressure ulcers due to nerve damage (neuropathy) that is instigated by prolonged periods of elevated blood sugar.
+The nerve damage means that the affected diabetic individuals are unable to percieve pain in those areas.
+In someone without neuropathy when pressure is applied too their skin, in this case the foot, for a proglonged period of time it causes discomfort.
+For example think about standing on the spot for a prolonged period or sitting in an uncomfortalbe seat for a prolonged period.
+You adjust how you are sitting to reduce the discomfort.
+The discomort you experiance is due to a reduction in blood flow and therefore oxygen to the region.
+In individuals experiancing neuropathy they are unable to feel that discomfort and so their body does not signal the need to change position.
+Prolonged expore to this force can prevent blood flow and if it occurs for long enough the tissue can die.
+It is at this point that the pressure ucler occurs.
 Pressure ulcers can lead to long period in hospital and in worst case situations infection and amputation of the foot.

+## What are we trying to do?

-While smart insoles currently exist, SockSESS has set out to develop smart socks where sensing capabilities are embedded within the sock.
-Providing minimal change to the foots environment.
+While smart insoles currently exist, SockSESS has sets out to develop smart socks where sensing capabilities are embedded within the sock.
+Providing minimal change to the foots environment while enabling the device to slip seamlessily into patients every day life.
 I am working on the development of sensing technologies and their integration within the socks.
 As the related work is deceminated publically I will share more detailed information here.